AlishaShahane/NCSU_CSC-510_SE_P1_GROUP-4/Code/README.md

 	- numpy
 	- scipy
 	- matplotlib

+### Code Formatting:
+The code follows pep8 formatting with the help of an nbextention available in Jupyter Notebooks.
+#### Steps to install and enable the extension:
+1) Run following commands:
+  - pip install jupyter_contrib_nbextensions
+  - jupyter contrib nbextension install --user
+  - pip install autopep8
+2) Open Jupyter Notebook.
+3) You should see a Nbextensions tab.
+Click on it.
+4) Check the 'Autopep8' extension.
+5) The 'hammer' icon you see in your notebook will format your code according to pep8 requirements.

 ### Things to implement further:
 The next task is to implement the below-mentioned immunization policies: